 #1: Paralegals can give legal advice

 What paralegal hasn’t been approached by a friend or family member looking for a little legal advice under the guise of “can’t you just tell me what you think?”
 Unfortunately, if a paralegal tells you what they think regarding a legal question, that’s another way of saying they’re giving legal advice, which is a major ethical breach.
-By law, o
+By law, only bar-certified attorneys can give legal advice.

 #2: Paralegals are just glorified secretaries